mdeguzis/SteamOS-Tools/README.md

 # Troubleshooting
 Most scripts in the main folder of the repository write stdout and stderr to `log.txt` in the current directory after completion.
 Please check this file before submitting any issues or pull requests.

+# Donations
+If you wish to support the work here, hosting costs for packages, and more, you can do so monthly at [Patreon.com](https://www.patreon.com/user?u=60834&ty=h), or make a one time donation over at http://www.libregeek.org/.